NEW ID CARDS FOR FOREIGN NATIONALS

 For any applicant who does not fit into any of the above categories it is possible to make an application outside the rules on form FLR(O).

-The fee for processing an application by the UK Visas & Immigration is shown on our fees scale page a postal application can take up to 14 weeks to process.
+The fee for processing an application by the UK Visas & Immigration is shown on our fees scale page.

 A FLR application can be made 28 or less days before the current leave to remain expires but if it is received by the Home Office after the current leave has expired it will normally be refused and the applicant will be in the UK illegally and may be subject to deportation.
 You should seek our advice if you are in this position.